Gui-FernandesBR/PRO5807-case-study-2025/README.md

+# PRO5807 Case Study (2025)

-# installation
+## installation

+- Install git and git-lfs
 - Install vscode
 - Install python (recommended version 3.13 or higher)
-- Install Gurobi and activate a license
+- Install Gurobi and activate a license (see https://support.gurobi.com/hc/en-us/articles/360013195212-Which-Python-versions-are-supported-by-Gurobi)
 - Open this repo on vscode
 - Create a virtual environment